 The first decision you have to make in regards to networking with Kubernetes clusters in general is the choice of the network plugin which is used on all the nodes for intra/inter pods and nodes communications.

-AKS gives you have 2 options: Kubenet (also referred to as ‘Basic’ in Azure Poral) and Azure CNI (also referred to as ‘Advanced’ in the Azure portal).
+AKS gives you 2 options: Kubenet (also referred to as ‘Basic’ in Azure Poral) and Azure CNI (also referred to as ‘Advanced’ in the Azure portal).

 Kubenet is considered as a basic network plugin for Kubernetes that is implemented on Linux machines only.